Villa di Spoiano

-Villa Spoiano is a renaissance villa located on a hillock between Tavarnelle Val di Pesa and Barberino Val d'Elsa.
+Villa di Spoiano is a renaissance villa located on a hillock between Tavarnelle Val di Pesa and Barberino Val d'Elsa.
 It has been cited for the first time in 1689 by San Jacopo a Magliano.

 Architecture

-Villa Spoiano consists of a large building with two wings arranged around an open courtyard facing the south.
+Villa di Spoiano consists of a large building with two wings arranged around an open courtyard facing the south.
 The complex is the result of the enlargement of some existing structures including a tower of considerable height.
 The villa appears to be generated by the union of two twin buildings, the originating volumes are still clearly identifiable on the south side where you can also find two elegant lodges with three round arches.
 The two towers are asymmetrical and had different functions: one served as a lookout tower and still has a sidewalk that allows to walk along ¾ of the perimeter, the other one served as a dovecote.

 There are various trompe-l'œil decorated rooms on the first floor, the few chimneys and the presence of unheated bathrooms suggest that the villa was originally used as a summer resort residence.